whoward/docs/markdown/tutorials/nodejs.md

 ## Getting Started

-In this tutorial of how to run node.js Selenium tests we will use [grunt-mocha-webdriver](https://github.com/jmreidy/grunt-mocha-webdriver) to achieve a productive workflow for smoke-testing your app locally and thoroughly testing your app in CI.
+In this tutorial we will run node.js Selenium tests using [grunt-mocha-webdriver](https://github.com/jmreidy/grunt-mocha-webdriver).
+We will begin by testing a website with the available browsers on your system and then thoroughly test a website in CI across many browsers and operating systems using Sauce Labs.

-This tutorial will use use [Grunt](http://gruntjs.com/) to automate running tasks, [Mocha](http://visionmedia.github.io/mocha/) to run tests and [WD.js]([WD.js](https://github.com/admc/wd)) to run Selenium commands.
+## Tools Used in the Tutorial

-However it is also possible to use Sauce with raw mocha and other libraries or frameworks, for instance the [WebDriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs) Selenium bindings and the [Jasmine](https://github.com/pivotal/jasmine) test runner.
-More tutorials are available [here](https://github.com/saucelabs/node-tutorial).
+This tutorial uses [Grunt](http://gruntjs.com/) to automate running tasks, [Mocha](http://visionmedia.github.io/mocha/) to run tests and [WD.js]([WD.js](https://github.com/admc/wd) to run Selenium commands.
+However it is also possible to run tests on Sauce using [protractor](https://github.com/saucelabs/node-tutorials/tree/master/protractor-demo) or [mocha without Grunt](https://github.com/saucelabs/node-tutorials/tree/master/mocha-wd-parallel).

-## Installing the sample project
+## Installing the Sample Repo

 First clone the sample repo and enter the repo's directory with the following command:

 ```bash
 git clone https://github.com/saucelabs/sauce-node-example &&
 cd sauce-node-example